 A new industry

-The decommissioning of oil facilities consists of returning a site to its original state prior to drilling and constructing the operating structure.
+The decommissioning of oil facilities consists in making the operating site in the state as much as possible with its original environment and in optimal safety conditions.
 The shutdown of an installation when unavoidable at the end of the economic production of its reserves, is therefore an important decision.
 It involves both the operator and the relevant State.
 Many prior studies and steps are undertaken to validate the relevance of a decommissioning operation.

 A decommissioning project takes place over several years and requires the mobilisation of significant logistical, financial and administrative resources.
 The project begins with prospective studies to consider various solutions that may lead to eventually recycling the site.

-In some cases, costs can be minimised by reusing platforms as artificial reefs, weather stations, research centres, energy production sites and CO2 storage sites, etc. Perenco sees decommissioning as a true opportunity to reinvent and develop its business and to value its innovative skills.
+In some cases, platforms can be reused as artificial reefs, weather stations, research centres, energy production sites and CO2 storage sites, etc. Perenco sees decommissioning as a true opportunity to reinvent and develop its business thanks to its particularly innovative know-how.

 At Perenco our job is first and foremost to sustain resources and thereby to extend the life of mature sites.
 The first field operated by Perenco under its current form was Oguendjo, bought back in 1992.
 In 2018 this field still produces 1,500 barrels per day – and it should keep producing for another 20 years !